Dionysos-o/kmap/README.md

 kmap is a package for visualizing kmers in 2D space.
 ![image](https://github.com/Dionysos-o/kmap/blob/main/kmap_paper/kmapshownew.gif)
 ## Quick start
-1，For installation of kmap, you can refer to :
+1, To install kmap, please refer to the documentation in section 2.
-2, make sure you have installed the following package in your enviroment
+2, Please ensure that the necessary packages listed in the environment requirements are installed in your environment.
 requirements:
 ```bash
 numpy==1.16.4